Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 This can be written as $Pf=rf$, where $P$ is the Markov operator associated with $\mu$.
 Every $r$-harmonic positive function can be represented as an integral over the Martin boundary.
 Precisely, for every such function $f$, there exists a probability measure $\nu_f$ on $\partial_{r\mu}\Gamma$ such that for all $x\in \Gamma$,

 In general, the measure $\nu_f$ is not unique.
 To obtain uniqueness, we restrict our attention to the minimal boundary that we now define.

-A $r$-harmonic positive function $f$ is called minimal if for every other $r$-harmonic positive function $g$ satisfying $g\leq Cf$ for some constant $C$, we have $g=C'f$ for some constant $C'$.
+An $r$-harmonic positive function $f$ is called minimal if for every other $r$-harmonic positive function $g$ satisfying $g\leq Cf$ for some constant $C$, we have $g=C'f$ for some constant $C'$.
 The $r$-minimal Martin boundary is then the set

 Let $f$ be an $r$-harmonic positive function.
 Then, one can choose $\nu_f$ giving full measure to $\partial_{r\mu}^m\Gamma$ and in this case, $\nu_f$ is unique.
 This is the so-called Martin representation Theorem.